 Run Wild, Inc. is a New York State not-for-profit 501(c)(3) whose mission is to raise funds for land conservation and stewardship in the Hudson Valley and beyond, by organizing running races and through other fundraising activities.

-Pocantico Hills Marathon - Rockefeller State Park Preserve, Sleepy Hollow, NY - November 12, 2022 (date tentative)
+Pocantico Hills Marathon and Half Marathon - Rockefeller State Park Preserve, Sleepy Hollow, NY - November 11, 2023

 Sterling Furnace Half Marathon - September 2020 - $1,250 raised for the NY-NJ Trail Conference and $1,250 for Sterling Forest State Park